nasa-gibs/worldview/README.md

 npm ci
 ```

-View the [Configuration](doc/config/configuration.md) section for information on how to install the official EOSDIS Worldview configuration, or to add your own custom configuration.
+View the [Configuration](doc/config/configuration.md) section for information on how to install the official NASA Worldview configuration, or to add your own custom configuration.

 ### Dependencies